DataDog/documentation/content/logs/languages/_index.md

 ---
 title: Log Collection Languages
 kind: Documentation
-description: "Configure your Datadog agent to gather logs from your favorite languages."
+description: "Configure your Datadog Agent to gather logs from your favorite languages."
 ---

 ## How to get the most of your application logs